UN humanitarian chief briefs Security Council on Syria

 TitleUN humanitarian chief briefs Security Council on Syria

-Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock today briefed the Security Council on the humanitarian situation in Syria.
+Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock earlier today briefed the Security Council on the humanitarian situation in Syria.

-Mr. Lowcock’s full remarks are available online.
+Mr. Lowcock’s full statement is available online.